-In May 2010, Judith L. Pattik, director, DSEO, invited members of the community, DSES/DSEO, and other stakeholders to participate on the FY 2012 Special Education Staffing Plan Committee.
-The committee met on June 3, 2010, to review the FY 2011 Special Education Staffing Plan, receive information regarding the FY 2012 MCPS budget, review enrollment projections and anticipated program needs, receive public input, and make recommendations for priorities to be considered for inclusion in the FY 2012 budget (see Attachment E for a list of meeting participants).
+In May 2011, Laurie Gross, acting director, DBFIS, invited members of the community, DSES/DBFIS, and other stakeholders to participate on the FY 2013 Special Education Staffing Plan Committee.
+The committee met on June 2, 2011, to review the FY 2012 Special Education Staffing Plan, receive information regarding the FY 2013 MCPS budget, review enrollment projections and anticipated program needs, receive public input, and make recommendations for priorities to be considered for inclusion in the FY 2013 budget (see Attachment E for a list of meeting participants).

 The committee was given an overview of the budget process in the context of the challenging economic situation in Montgomery County, the state, and country.
 The committee discussed the overall state of the economy and the forecast for reductions in government spending.
-The committee was given a forecast of anticipated reductions in the FY 2012 budget as a result of the economic environment that will be felt throughout the school system.
+The committee was given a forecast of anticipated reductions in the FY 2013 budget as a result of the economic environment that will be felt throughout the school system.

-During the June 3, 2010, meeting, the committee received an overview of the elements of a staffing plan and how the process of developing a staffing plan is aligned with the budget process.
-The committee also reviewed the FY 2011 Special Education Staffing Plan Committee recommendations and final FY 2011 special education budget allocations.
+During the June 2, 2011, meeting, the committee received an overview of the elements of a staffing plan and how the process of developing a staffing plan is aligned with the budget process.
+The committee also reviewed the FY 2012 Special Education Staffing Plan Committee recommendations and final FY 2012 special education budget allocations.
+It was noted that the BOE recommended that many reductions in special education school-based staffing be restored.